alash3al/redix/README.md

 Redix is
 ==========
 - Simple `key => value` storage that speaks redis protocol.
-- A database, you can store any size of data till your postgres db be down, or till your disk free size is about to be zero.
+- A database which means you can store any size of data till your storage free size is about to be zero.
 - Ready to be abused.
 - Nested Large Hash-table.
--
+- `Async` (all writes happen in the background), or `Sync` it won't respond to the client before writing to the internal datastore

 Core Commands
 =============